-If the majority of your family members still possess a full head of hair in their adulthood, you can consider yourself lucky.
+If most of your family members still possess a full head of hair in adulthood, you can consider yourself lucky.

 But, if most of your male relatives have severe baldness, it might be time to visit your dermatologist.
 The odds of you not developing pattern baldness despite a balding history in your family is extremely low.

-If that’s the situation, you can visit your dermatologist as soon as you can, for a routine check-up and an evaluation of your hair and scalp.
+If that’s the situation, you can visit your dermatologist as soon as possible for a routine check-up and an evaluation of your hair and scalp.
 In pattern baldness, the earlier a patient is diagnosed, the more options for treating the condition they will have.

 2- Shedding an Unusual Number of Hairs Daily